Csantucci/openrails/Source/RunActivity/Readme_ORNewYear_MG.txt

   *- Built-in PBL2 brake controller, by cesarBLG (PR #1124)
   *- Switchable brake system, see https://www.elvastower.com/forums/index.php?/topic/38658-air-brakes-europe-uic , by gpz (PR #1057)
   *- Brake cuts power unification, see https://blueprints.launchpad.net/or/+spec/brake-cuts-power-parameters , by cesarBLG (PR #1081)

+Further bug fixes included:
+- NEW: Fix for null crash in timetable mode, see https://bugs.launchpad.net/or/+bug/2148824 Null crash in timetable mode (PR #1219)
+- NEW: Partial fix for cruise control sounds not working, by cesarBLG, see https://www.elvastower.com/forums/index.php?/topic/32640-or-newyear-mg/page__view__findpost__p__324967
+- NEW: Partial fix for remote control of switches not working in multiplayer,  see https://www.elvastower.com/forums/index.php?/topic/39601-switches-and-signals-dont-respond-correctly-in-multiplayer/ (PR #1218)
+- NEW: Fix for compound locomotive starting valve not working (PR #1210), bu steamer_ctn, already present in official testing releases
+- NEW: Don't Assume MSTS ENG and WAG Files (PR #1215), by steelfill, already present in official testing releases